sm1lla/hfs/README.rst

 Documentation
 =============

-For detailed information on how to use **hfs**, check out our complete documentation at https://hfs.readthedocs.io.
+For detailed information on how to use **hfs**, check out our complete documentation at https://hfs.readthedocs.io. 📖

+There you can find not only the API documentation but also more examples, background information on the algorithms we implemented and results for some experiments we performed with them.

 Contributing
 ============